The tracking detector of the FASER experiment: Tracker stations

-The tracker is electrically connected to the Data Acquisition (DAQ) and powering systems.
+The tracker is electrically connected to the powering and readout systems (see \cref{sec:equipments}).
 The patch-panel (\cref{f:patch-panel}) was developed as the interface between them.
 A patch-panel is placed at each side of the tracker plane and fixed on the aluminum frame.
-The size of the patch-panel is 10~cm~$\times$~30~cm with 1.6~mm thickness.
-The Tracker Readout Board (TRB, see \cref{sec:DAQ}) in the DAQ system is connected to two patch-panels via eight twinax Firefly cables\footnote{ECUE-08-300-T2-FF-01-1 manufactured by SAMTEC, Inc}, {\em i.e.} one cable per SCT module.
+The size of the patch-panel is 10~cm~$\times$~30~cm with 2~cm thickness including the height of connectors.
+The patch-panel is designed to be thinner than the thickness of the frame, so that the tracker planes can be stacked to assemble the tracker station (see \cref{sec:tracker-stations}).
+The Tracker Readout Board (TRB, see \cref{sec:DAQ}) in the readout system is connected to two patch-panels of the same plane via eight twinax Firefly cables\footnote{ECUE-08-300-T2-FF-01-1 manufactured by SAMTEC, Inc}, {\em i.e.} one cable per SCT module.
 The cable provides all LVDS lines necessary for operation and readout of the ABCD3TA chips on the module.
 LVDS repeaters are mounted for all LVDS lines on the patch-panel to transmit signals along 3~m of the cable.
 In addition, LVDS receivers are placed to receive the operation signals for the ABCD3TA chips from the TRB.
-HV and Low-Voltage (LV) as well as their return lines are provided from a HV splitter board and a LV protection board to bias the sensors and power the ABCD3TA chips, respectively (see \cref{sec:equipments}).
+HV and Low-Voltage (LV) as well as their return lines are provided from a HV splitter board and a LV protection board to bias the sensors and power the ABCD3TA chips, respectively (see \cref{sec:powering}).
 Every patch-panel is connected with the HV splitter board, biasing the sensors on the four modules with one HV channel.
 LV for the analog and digital circuits in the ABCD3TA chips is provided to each module separately.
 The patch-panel works as the interface for the NTCs on the modules and temperature and humidity sensors on the plane frame with the Tracker Interlock and Monitoring Board (TIM, see \cref{sec:TIM}) which is used for the environmental monitoring.
 In addition, there are 5~V power lines on the patch-panel for the LVDS repeaters and receivers as well as a line to transfer an interlock signal generated by the TIM to the LV power supply.